 Premium hosting benefits include faster site speed, better security, more automation and control in terms of WordPress updates, and world class customer support.
 Let’s consider a couple of the best ones.

-If you are on a budget but still want high performance, I recommend using Cloudways.
+I recommend using Cloudways.
 You can pick between Google Cloud, Amazon, VULTR, Linode and Digital Ocean servers.
-I recommend going with a VULTR High Frequency (HF) server.
+Remember to choose a server that is closest to your target audience.

 Check out my full list of recommended WordPress hosting providers.